Lighthouses of the Turks and Caicos Islands

 shown through a window, is visible only to the southeast.
 Brian

-Brake has a photo, and Google has an indistinct satellite view.
+Brake has a photo, and Bing has an indistinct satellite view.

 The light guides vessels approaching a narrow opening in the Caicos reef.
 Located on the southeastern tip of South Caicos Island.
 Site open,